midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 **Kiesling:** Deep Springs.
 Was that a model for Plank?

-**Lepucki:** I read this profile about it.
+**Lepucki:** I read [this profile](http://www.newyorker.com/magazine/2006/09/04/the-searchers-2) about it.
 In <cite>The New Yorker</cite>, by Dana Goodyear.
 As soon as I read the article, I knew I was going to write about it, because it was just so fascinating to me.
 So I brought it with me to Ucross, and I printed out the application, because I wanted to get a sense of the tone of the school and what they required.
 (And I also wanted my brother to go there, but he wasn’t into it.)

 There were originally a couple of longer flashbacks at Plank that are not in the book anymore (to the sadness of my husband, because he likes campus novels).
 Those flashbacks were really fun to write, but every editor who was interested in buying the book said things like, “These kind of slow down the story and don’t seem totally essential.”
 They were still useful to me in terms of getting character down.

 A lot of the Plank stuff, though, is really Oberlin-inspired, or I just totally played pretend.
 I didn’t do too much research about what Deep Springs looked like, I haven’t talked to anyone who went there.
 I didn’t want to actually meet people who went to school there, because I wasn’t actually writing about Deep Springs.
-But I had so much fun writing about that college, that I wanted to write a whole other book about it, The Plank Chronicles, like a spin-off.
+But I had so much fun writing about that college, that I wanted to write a whole other book about it, <cite>The Plank Chronicles</cite>, like a spin-off.

 **Kiesling:** Perfect, a deep prequel.
 I will read this.